O'Shea and Whelan: Other projects

 The O'Sheas also worked on several other projects.
 One of the O'Sheas carved statues for St Mary's church in Rhyl, Wales.
 One also worked for the architect J.F.
 Bentley, who described his attitude as "unbearable".
 Thomas Deane later employed Whelan to work in Oxford on the Meadow Building and at the Fleet Street Crown Life Office.

 Thomas Woolner, a sculptor also involved in the Oxford project, employed James O'Shea to create carvings for his home.
 The O'Sheas and Whelan went on to work with Woolner and the architect Alfred Waterhouse in the design of the Manchester assize courts, producing a series of capitals depicting gruesome forms of punishment in history.
 Though the original building was demolished following bomb damage in World War Two, the carvings survive in the replacement building.

 James O'Shea returned to Ireland to work in Callan as a monumental sculptor, specialising in Celtic crosses and establishing a new firm with his son Edward.
 A fine example of this work is the Celtic cross in memory of the children's author Talbot Baines Reed, which stands at Abney Park Cemetery in Stoke Newington, London.

+In drama

+John Purser's radio play, Parrots and Owls, commissioned by BBC Scotland and Radio 3, dramatising the controversy over the satirical stone carvings around the Oxford museum's entrance, was broadcast in 1994, with Seán McGinley in the role of James O'Shea.